Meet our Family Wellness Ministry team members.

 Metropolitan Gerasimos has devoted his entire life in service to the Lord.
 Born in Kalamata, Greece, he came to the United States in 1970 to study at Hellenic College Holy Cross Greek Orthodox School of Theology where he received his Bachelor of Arts and Master of Divinity degrees, both with High Honors.
 Following more than three decades of service, the Holy and Sacred Synod of the Ecumenical Patriarchate selected him to be the new Metropolitan of San Francisco on February 22, 2005.
 The Enthronement for Metropolitan Gerasimos was held on April 2, 2005 at the Ascension Cathedral in Oakland, California. (from his bio page at the Greek Orthodox Metropolis of San Francisco)

-George Papageorge is a licensed psychotherapist, specializing in marriage and family counseling, and a popular seminar speaker who is in high demand nationwide.
+George Papageorge is thrilled to be appointed the new Director of the Family Wellness Ministry for the Metropolis of San Francisco working along side Presvytera Pat Tsagalakis.
+George is a licensed psychotherapist, specializing in marriage and family counseling, and a popular seminar speaker who is in high demand nationwide.
 Working in the areas of empathy-based relationships, parenting with emotional intelligence, family systems therapy, cognitive behavioral therapy and addiction recovery, George offers patients a path toward integrating sensible psychological insights within a solid Orthodox foundation.
 He holds bachelor’s degrees in psychology and ancient biblical literature from Simpson College and a Master of Arts degree in marriage and family therapy from Azusa Pacific University.
 George and his wife Kim have two children, Olivia, a college student, and Petros, a teenager.

 Presvytera Donna Pappas is a reading intervention teacher for upper elementary students and also works as a regional consultant for an educational publisher, where she trains and coaches teachers in districts throughout central and northern California.
 After several years in the construction industry, she returned to school for a teaching credential.
 She completed her master’s degree in reading and language arts and earned a reading specialist credential at California State University Fresno.
 Prior to that, she graduated from California Polytechnic State University, San Luis Obispo, with a double major in architecture and construction.
 Pres.
 Donna also served as the coordinator for the Family Wellness Committee for the Strategic Planning Commission for the Metropolis.
 She has been a speaker for various Philoptochos events throughout the Metropolis and also enjoys partnering with her husband, Fr.
 James Pappas, to address family, teen and relationship issues.